Guides/How to Build a Notification Center/How to Build a Notification Center

 });

-The same notification content automatically adapts to each channel's requirements and constraints.
-The inbox message includes full rich text and action buttons.
-The email renders as proper HTML with responsive design.
-The push notification condenses to a title and body suitable for a lock screen.
-The SMS becomes plain text with a shortened link, automatically staying under character limits.
-The Slack message formats as a rich message card with interactive elements.
+The same notification content automatically adapts to each channel.
+The inbox gets rich text and action buttons.
+Email renders as HTML.
+Push condenses to a lock screen format.
+SMS becomes plain text with shortened links.

 Copied!